-The project proposes the development a one-story tilt up building with a mezzanine for office and processing use on a 1.26 gross- acre site in accordance with Desert Hot Springs Municipal Code 5.50 and 7.180.78.
-The facility will contain space for office use, cultivation, and processing/manufacturing.
-At buildout, the facility will have an approximate building ground floor area (GFA) of 17,496 square feet (sf) and total building area (including the mezzanine) of 22,218 sf.
-The project site will be secured by 6 foot high perimeter fencing and construction is proposed in one (1) phase.
-The project includes a Conditional Use Permit (Municipal Code 17.180.090) and a Development Agreement.
+The two story development will be divided into six individual units each approximately 20,600 sf in building space.
+Each unit will contain space for office use, cultivation, and processing/manufacturing.
+The entire facility will have an approximate ground floor area (GFA) of 61,680 square feet (sf) and a total building area of 126,500 sf.
+The project site will be secured by perimeter fencing and construction is proposed in a single phase.
+The projects entitlements includes a Conditional Use Permit (Municipal Code 17.180.090), Development Agreement and a Tentative Parcel Map (TPM 37321) to subdivide the property into one parcel to allow for the individual sale or lease of units by individual owners or tenants.
 Approval of these entitlements will render the Project in full compliance with City regulations.
-In addition, all medical marijuana cultivation operations and any related activities, such as transportation, manufacturing, and testing, are required to comply with all relevant State laws.
+In addition, all medical marijuana cultivation and processing operations and any related activities, such as transportation, manufacturing, and testing, are required to comply with all relevant State laws.